mfournial/faasm-sys/README.md

 simple_runner rust $NAME
 ```

-Although panics are not pretty when they happen in Wasm, you can use the `assert_eq` macro for
+Although panics do not look pretty when they happen in Wasm, `main` uses the `assert_eq` macro for
-example to check the value of an expression until print is supported.
+example to check the value of an expression since print is not supported.
 ```rust
 assert_eq!(omp::get_num_threads(), 1);
 ```